Chapter 28 BWV 70 Wachet! betet! betet! Wachet!

 The twenty-seventh cantata of the cycle for the twenty-sixth Sunday after Trinity.

 This is the only cantata to survive for this day which, depending on the disposition of the calendar, ended the traditional church year.
-It is an interesting work with a number of characteristics some of which may be explained by its place in the schedule.
+It is an interesting work with a number of striking characteristics some of which may be explained by its place in the schedule.

-Bach has returned to his practice of reforming and representing Weimar cantatas, the original shorter version of this having been composed in 1716 (Dürr pp 84 and 645).
+Bach now returns to his practice of reforming and representing Weimar cantatas, the original shorter version of this having been composed in 1716 (Dürr pp 84 and 645).
 Whilst it may initially seem odd for Bach not to have composed a new work for this important event, it must be remembered that his mind was probably very fully occupied with the important Christmas celebrations, his first in Leipzig.
 He did, however, return to the expanded two-part structure designed to straddle the sermon, thus giving it a greater significance within the service.
 He also expanded the cantata into eleven movements, something of an unexpected change after the shorter works that had become the norm over preceding weeks.

 But he did not significantly increase his instrumental resources, again perhaps, with the Christmas/New Year events in mind; one trumpet and a single oboe join the usual complement of strings and continuo.
 Nevertheless, the impact of that solitary trumpet is compelling in five of the eleven movements, the opening chorus, two recitatives and two chorales.

 This is, therefore, a work which conveys mixed messages as to the significance that Bach may have attached to it.

 One aspect of this cantata which could hardly escape the attention of the congregation is its festive energy.
 The opening chorus bursts upon us with an immediate rhythmic surge that never really abates.
 The instrumental introduction, which cannot be called a ′ritornello′ since, despite providing much of the musical material, it neither forms episodes nor returns at the end, commences with a striking trumpet fanfare figure.
 It develops into a stream of violin semi-quavers (possibly played by a solo instrument) nudged along by an interlocking three-note trumpet and oboe motive.